 “Patrick’s wealth of experience in the food and beverage industry, paired with his extensive knowledge of business development, make him the perfect addition to our team,” said Tom Fitzgerald, CEO of E&I. “We are confident that he will be an invaluable player in further establishing E&I as a leader in the dining services segment of educational procurement while strengthening the important relationship between our business partners and members.”

 E&I Cooperative Services (E&I) is the member-owned, not-for-profit sourcing cooperative delivering expertise, solutions, and services to education and related institutions.
-E&I provides members with access to a diverse portfolio of competitively awarded contracts, electronic procurement solutions, and consulting services to help them source effectively.
+E&I provides members with access to a diverse portfolio of competitively solicited contracts, electronic procurement solutions, and consulting services to help them source effectively.
 By leveraging the knowledge of 4,500 member institutions, E&I helps members reduce costs and optimize supply chain efficiencies.
 The Cooperative’s member-driven competitive solicitation process has been validated as complying with generally accepted procurement standards by the National Institute of Governmental Purchasing (NIGP).